coekie/flowtracker/USAGE.md

 * `dumpByteCode`: Dump instrumented class files to this path (Default: none)
 * `dumpText`: Dump instrumented classes in text form to this path, including comments for instructions added by FlowTracker (Default: none)
 * `dumpTextPrefix`: When `dumpText` is enabled, only dump classes whose name starts with this prefix (Default: none)
+* `dynamicFallback`: When a `PointerTracker` for a stored value is null, fall back to pointing to the code location of the store.
+   This can be helpful in debugging why a value wasn't tracked.